moiri/kobold/README.md

 This project aims to provide an engine to design a jump and run on a web page.
-The key point is, that the character of the jump and run will be able to interact with standard elements (divs) on the web page.
+The key point is, that the character of the jump and run will be able to interact with standard elements on the web page.

 License
 -------